-Most people will agree that driving while intoxicated is a bad idea but everyone makes mistakes.
-A single DUI will be a painful experience but it probably won’t disrupt your life too much.
-If it is your second, third or fourth DUI then your prospects are dramatically worse.
-You could be punished with massive fines, loss of license and sizeable jail sentences.
+Most people will agree that driving while intoxicated is a bad idea, but everyone makes mistakes.
+A single DUI will be a painful experience, but it probably won’t disrupt your life too much.
+If it is your second, third or fourth DUI conviction, then your prospects are dramatically worse.
+With each subsequent DUI, you could be punished with massive fines, loss of license and sizeable jail sentences.

-Most states do use .08% as a guideline but it depends on your age as well.
+Most states do use.08% as a guideline but it depends on your age and status as well.
 If you are:

 The main things that will change depending on your past offenses are how long you will lose your license for, how much you will have to pay in fines and how long you may have to be in jail.
 It breaks down like this:

-- If it is your first DUI in ten years then the minimums will be 24 hours in jail, a 300$ fine and up to a year of license suspension.
+- If it is your first DUI in ten years then the minimums will be 24 hours of jail time, a 300$ fine and up to a year of license suspension.
 Find out more on our other page, HERE.

-- If it is your second DUI in ten years then the minimums will be 3 days in jail, a 600$ fine and 3 years of license suspension.
+- If it is your second DUI in ten years then the minimums will be 3 days of jail time, a 600$ fine and 3 years of license suspension.
 Find out more on our other page, HERE.

-- If it is your third DUI in ten years then the minimums will be 15 days in jail, a 1,000$ fine, and 5 years of license suspension
+- If it is your third DUI in ten years then the minimums will be 15 days of jail time, a 1,000$ fine, and 5 years of license suspension

-- If it is your fourth DUI in ten years then the minimums will be one year in jail, a 1,000$ fine and indefinite license suspension
+- If it is your fourth DUI in ten years then the minimums will be one year of jail time, a 1,000$ fine and indefinite license suspension

 Keep in mind that these are the best you can hope for when it comes to penalties in multiple DUI cases.
 Without proper representation by an experienced DUI defense attorney, the outcome can be much worse.Habitual Violator